Discrete stress-energy tensor in the loop O(n) model: Introduction

 It is worth noting that one can construct other local fields that (conjecturally) have the CFT stress-energy tensor as a scaling limit.
-For the critical Ising model on the square lattice, a simple linear combination of spin-spin expectations was suggested for this purpose by Kadanoff and Ceva~\cite{KC71}, see also the work of Koo and Saleur~\cite{KS94} for a generalization of this construction to other critical integrable lattice models.
-A discrete stress-energy tensor for the three-state Potts model was analyzed by Alicea, Clark, Fendley, Lindea and Mong~\cite{ACFLM14}, see also a recent preprint~\cite{AaFeMo16} where an algebraic approach to topological defects on the lattice is developed.
+For the critical Ising model on the square lattice, a simple linear combination of spin-spin expectations was suggested for this purpose by Kadanoff and Ceva~\cite{KadCev71}, see also the work of Koo and Saleur~\cite{KooSal94} for a generalization of this construction to other critical integrable lattice models.
+A discrete stress-energy tensor for the three-state Potts model was analyzed by Mong, Clarke, Alicea, Lindner, and Fendley~\cite{MonClaAliLinFen14}, see also~\cite{AasMonFen16} where an algebraic approach to topological defects on the lattice was developed.

-There is an independent ongoing project by Hongler, K{\"y}t{\"o}l{\"a} and Viklund, devoted to the construction of the Virasoro algebra on the lattice for the Gaussian Free Field~\cite{HonKyVik_GFF} and the Ising model~\cite{HonKyVik_Ising}.
-The discrete stress-energy tensor for the Ising model is under a separate investigation by Benoist and Hongler~\cite{BeHon}.
-There are certain similarities between their definition and the one that we provide in the current paper, as both times the stress-energy tensor is obtained by evaluating the partition function after a particular deformation of the lattice.
-The difference is that in~\cite{BeHon}, the whole line of rhombi is deformed, thus preserving the flat structure, whereas in our approach we consider a local non-planar deformation.
-Finally, there is an ongoing project~\cite{GlaHon} by Hongler and the second author, where it is argued that the stress-energy tensor on the boundary can be identified with the energy density.